eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Experience creating Domain-Specific Languages.
 	- Experience with end-to-end development of Python packages.
 	- Understand how compilers work, e.g. AST, IR, optimizations, code generation
 + skill set:
+	- As an intern on our Compiler team, you will work with leaders from industry and academia to develop entirely new solutions for the toughest problems in AI compute.
+	- As deep neural network architectures evolve, they are becoming enormously parallel, and distributed.
+Compilers are needed to optimize the mappings of computation graphs to compute nodes.
+In this position, you will build the tools that generate distributed memory code from evolving intermediate representations.
+	- Design and devise graph semantics, intermediate representations, and abstraction layers between high-level definitions (like TensorFlow's XLA) and low-level distributed code.
+	- Use state-of-the-art parallelization and partitioning techniques to automate generation, exploiting hand-written distributed kernels.
+	- Identify and implement novel program analysis and optimization techniques.
+	- Employ and extend state of the art program analysis methods such as the Integer Set Library.
+	- Graduate and undergraduate students in Computer Science with a background in compilers and parallel programming.
+	- Two or more years of related work experience on compilers and distributed systems.
+	- Compiler experience; experience generating and optimizing code.
+	- Familiarity with high-level parallel program analysis and optimization
+	- LLVM compiler internals.
+	- Polyhedral models.
+	- Familiarity with HPC kernels and their optimization.
++ skill set:
 	- We’re looking for an experienced Compiler Architect to help drive compiler improvements and hardware requirements.
 	- Analyze deep learning networks and develop compiler optimization algorithms for our hardware